-2022 ESG INITIATIVES
+2023 ESG INITIATIVES

-In 2022, we further expanded our commitment to environmental and social sustainability by investing heavily in the energy efficiency of our facilities and manufacturing processes, developing new products with environmentally friendly technologies, and actively promoting further diversity of our workforce.
-Under the oversight of our Board of Directors, senior managers continue to be held responsible for integrating sustainability into operating practices, strategic plans and risk assessments.
+In 2023, we expanded our commitment to environmental and social sustainability by continuing to make significant investments in the energy efficiency of our facilities and manufacturing processes and new products with environmentally friendly technologies.
+We also continue to actively promote further diversity of our workforce.
+Under the oversight of our Board of Directors, senior managers continue to be held responsible for integrating sustainability into operating practices, strategic plans, and risk assessments.

-Some of the initiatives we completed or initiated in 2022 include the following:
+Some of the initiatives we completed or initiated in 2023 include the following:

-- Further implementation of energy-savings projects, particularly expanded installation of energy-efficient lighting, welding and steel cutting equipment - Completion of sustainability assessments at our manufacturing facilities to identify energy efficiency and waste reduction, reuse and recycling opportunities - Expanded use of cloud-based software to assist in sustainability reporting across the organization - New product development investments to introduce electrification and hybrid technology for several of our product lines
+- Further implementation of energy-savings projects, particularly additional installations of energy-efficient lighting, welding, HVAC, and steel cutting equipment - Focused investments to reduce wintertime natural gas usage by upgrading facility roofing and wall insulation, installing fast-closing doors, and other measures to reduce heat loss - Completion of sustainability assessments at our manufacturing facilities to identify energy efficiency and waste reduction, reuse and recycling opportunities - Expanded use of cloud-based software to assist in sustainability reporting across the organization - New product development investments to improve fuel efficiencies and introduce fully electric and electric-hybrid technology for several additional product lines